dipanwitadash/Applied-AI-miniproject-group8/README.md

 Experiment 4: SVM RMSE : 83.06
         Random Forest RMSE : 74.71

+#### Please note - Experiment 2 was rerun after recording the presentation and the RMSE changed to 26.403 since there was no seed defined.
 ## Conclusion
 * Thorough exploration of multivariate time series forecasting